ratpack/example-ratpack-gradle-groovy-app/README.md

 In the “Run” menu, you will find a run configuration for launching the Ratpack app from within your IDE.
 Hot reloading is supported in this mode.
 See `src/main/groovy/groovywebconsole/ReloadingThing.groovy` for details.

+## More on Ratpack

+There are no published docs for Ratpack at this time.

+To learn more, check out the source @ https://github.com/ratpack/ratpack/tree/vertx or open this project in IDEA and dig through the source there.